awsdocs/amazon-eventbridge-user-guide/doc_source/eb-service-event.md

 Many AWS services generate [events](eb-events.md) that EventBridge receives\.
 When an AWS service in your account emits an event, it goes to your account’s default event bus\.

  AWS CloudTrail is a service that automatically records events such as AWS API calls\.
 You can create EventBridge rules that use the information from CloudTrail\.
 For more information about CloudTrail, see [What is AWS CloudTrail?](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-user-guide.html)\.
-For information about creating an EventBridge rule that uses CloudTrail, see [Tutorial: Create an Amazon EventBridge rule for AWS CloudTrail API calls](eb-ct-api-tutorial.md)\.

 All events that are delivered by CloudTrail have `AWS API Call via CloudTrail` as the value for `detail-type`\.
+Events from API actions that start with the keywords `List`, `Get`, or `Describe` aren't processed by EventBridge, with the exception of events from the following AWS STS actions:
++ `GetFederationToken`
++ `GetSessionToken`

+To record events with a `detail-type` value of `AWS API Call via CloudTrail`, a CloudTrail trail with logging enabled is required\.

 When using CloudTrail with Amazon S3, you need to configure CloudTrail to log data events\.
 For more information, see [Enabling CloudTrail event logging for S3 buckets and objects ](https://docs.aws.amazon.com/AmazonS3/latest/dev/enable-cloudtrail-logging-for-s3.html)\.